kpriyanshu2003/rest-api-tutorial/README.md

 # RESTful API Tutorial

-This repository contains necessary files for builing own RESTful API.
-You can find a blog on this here
+This repository contains the necessary files for building your own RESTful API.
+You can find a blog on this [here](https://kpriyanshu.hashnode.dev/elevating-api-efficiency-how-grafbase-facilitates-rest-to-graphql-migration)

 ## Endpoints